Beatrix-droid/deepX-flask-frontend/README.md

 ## Setup & Installation

-Make sure you have the latest version of Python installed, and the machine learning file (named final mode.h5) placed in the root directory of the project
+Make sure you have the latest version of Python installed, and the machine learning file (named "finalmodel.h5") placed in the root directory of the project

 ```bash
 git clone <repo-url>